CatGCN: Graph Convolutional Networks with Categorical Node Features: Methodology

-The purpose of global interaction modeling is to capture the node peculiarity information related to the predicted target.
+Distinct from local interaction modeling, the purpose of global interaction modeling is to capture the node peculiarity information related to the predicted target.
 In real scenarios, the categorical features associated with a node are often diverse, potentially reflecting the different peculiarities of the node.
 For instance, a user's purchase history includes laptops, cellphones, drones, running shoes, and sportswear, which indicates the peculiarity information of digital products and sports.
-Such peculiarities can be closely related to the prediction target, e.g., digital products indicates the user is a ``digital enthusiast''.
+Such peculiarities can be closely related to the prediction target of user interest, e.g., digital products indicates the user is a ``digital enthusiast''.
 Therefore, we need to filter out the latent peculiarities from the feature set $\mathbb{S}$ to facilitate the prediction.
-Recall that every feature in $\mathbb{S}$ is represented by an embedding, the structure of the features in the embedding space (e.g., clusters) can be important for mining the latent peculiarities (i.e., global interactions).
-Therefore, we use an artificial graph $(\mathbf{P}, \mathbf{E})$ to represent the structure of these features where $\mathbf{P} \in \mathbb{R}^{|\mathbb{S}| \times |\mathbb{S}|}$ is the adjacency matrix and $\mathbf{E} \in \mathcal{R}^{|\mathbb{S}| \times D}$ includes the embeddings of features in $\mathbb{S}$.
-As all features in $\mathbb{S}$ have inherent connections (e.g., co-occurrence), the artificial graph is thus a complete graph by natural, and the adjacency matrix $\mathbf{P}$ is an all-ones matrix (with self-loops).
-Aiming to capture the global interactions, graph convolution is conducted over the graph.
-Formally,
+Inspired by the theory of spectral analysis~\cite{ortega2018graph}, our belief is that the latent peculiarity lies in a certain frequency in the spectral domain.
+Our key consideration for the global interaction modeling is thus to uncover the signal along the spectrum and strengthen the signal closely associated with the prediction target at a particular frequency, to enhance the quality of the initial node representation.
+Considering the ability of GCN to filter frequency~\cite{SGC}, we achieve the global interaction modeling with a carefully designed GCN.